Overview

 C. OTHER AFFILIATIONS

-Belle Haven is a dually registered broker-dealer and investment advisor with the Securities and
+Belle Haven Investments, L.P. is dually registered as an investment adviser with the U.S. Securities

-Exchange Commission (“SEC”), and a member of the Financial Industry Regulatory Authority (“FINRA”)
+and Exchange Commission (“SEC”) and a member of the Financial Industry Regulatory Authority

-number of legacy retail brokerage accounts.
-In instances where the Firm acts in a broker-dealer
+The Firm also maintains a limited number of legacy retail brokerage accounts.
+In its capacity as a

-broker-dealer.
-Belle Haven does not offer discretionary brokerage accounts.
+brokerage clients and does not offer discretionary brokerage services.

 17